-In the present model, the middle class is identified as "leveraged homeowners", as it is distinguished as a group whose balance sheets depend on housing purchased through mortgages.
+In the present model, the middle class is classified as "leveraged homeowners", as it is distinguished as a group whose balance sheets depend on housing purchased through mortgages.
 Wealth of leveraged homeowners increased in the 1990s and the 2000s due to the rising house prices, allowing for mortgage refinancing and home equity withdrawal, which was only feasible in the house price bubble.
-When the growth of house prices reversed in July 2006, this type of households saw their wealth gains largely eroded.
+When the growth of house prices reversed in July 2006, these households saw their wealth gains largely eroded.
 For these reasons, the middle class is assumed to have high leverage ratios.
 As argued before, the expansion of credit wasn't accidental as mortgages underpinned the proliferation of asset-backed securities.
-Consequently, the existence of the middle class is strongly linked to the financial sector transformation due to incentives of financial institutions to engage in predatory lending to generate as many mortgages as possible to satisfy the growing demands of financial investors for securitized instruments.
-In the model, securitization is related to the provision of credit to the middle class, while financial institutions' incentives for predatory lending are expressed in the determination of the interest rate on loans to the middle class (defined in the next section in equations 69-70).
+Consequently, the existence of the middle class is strongly linked to the financial sector transformation due to incentives of financial institutions to generate as many mortgages as possible to satisfy the growing demands of financial investors for securitized instruments.
+In the present model, securitization is related to the provision of credit to the middle class.

 Separation of the middle class from the working class is important to account for the impact of homeownership on inequality.
-As shown earlier, unlike asset-poor households (classified here as the working class), middle class households experienced large wealth losses in the past decades due to the reliance of their balance sheets on leveraged housing and the falling house prices around the time of the Great Recession (U.S. SCF).
+As shown earlier, unlike asset-poor households (classified here as the working class), middle class households experienced large wealth losses in the past decades due to the reliance of their balance sheets on leveraged housing and the falling house prices around the time of the Great Recession (see U.S. SCF).
 Moreover, the middle class is distinct from the rentier household group because of disparate returns to wealth and lower capital income flows owing to less diversified asset composition (which relies on housing) and higher relative indebtedness.

-Real disposable income of the middle class (equation 12) consists of wage income $(\omega_m w_I D L{wm})$, interest earned on bank deposits $(r{cb} M{m,-l})$, and the imputed rent on housing $(rh{m,-l}h{m,-l})$, less interest payments on loans $(r{lm,-l}L{m,-l})$.
+Real disposable income of the middle class (equation 12) consists of wage income $(\omega_m w_l DL{wm})$, interest earned on bank deposits $(r{cb}M{m,-l})$, and the imputed rent on housing $(rh{m,-l}h{m,-l})$, less interest payments on loans $(n{m,-l}L{m,-l})$.
 The imputed rent corresponds to the return on the real value of housing owned by this group.
-Gross income is defined as income before debt payments19 (equation 13).
-Middle class households earn an exogenously determined portion ω_m of the wage bill paid by firms to the working and middle class $(w_l D L{wm})$, assumed to be at 60%.
+Gross income is defined as income before debt payments17 (equation 13).
+Middle class households earn an exogenously determined portion ω_m of the wage bill paid by firms to the working and middle class $(w_l DL{wm})$, assumed to be at 60%.
 This group consumes a fraction c_4 of net wealth and a portion c_3 of gross income (equation 14).
 The marginal consumption propensities of the middle class are assumed to be lower than those of the working class and higher than those of the rentier class.
 Residual income after consumption and repayment of loans is saved as deposits (equation 16).